JCastrejonE/TSP_SimulatedAnnealing/README.md

 ## Available tune options
 The simmulated annealing heuristic can be tuned to experiment different results.
 The header file [include/Annealing.hpp](include/Annealing.hpp) contains the constants that can be modified.

-## TODO
-* Academic document explaining the problem and heuristic.
-* Show solution route on a map.

 Credits to [jarro2783](https://github.com/jarro2783/) for his [cxxopts](https://github.com/jarro2783/cxxopts) library to parse command line options.